-The bladder is typically the size of a large grapefruit, according to the Weill Cornell Medical College.
+An empty bladder is about the size and shape of a pear, according to the National Cancer Institute.
 It can stretch much larger when needed, though, and shrinks back when it is empty.
 In fact, it can hold around 16 ounces (almost half a liter) of urine at one time for two to five hours comfortably, according to the U.S. National Library of Medicine (NLM).

 The bladder is connected to the kidneys by two long tubes called ureters.
 When urine is produced by the kidneys, it travels down the ureters to the bladder, where it is stored.
-Though the bladder seems like a simple sack of flesh, it is actually complex and has four layers.
+The bladder has four layers.

-The epithelium is the first layer on the inside of the bladder.
+From the inside out, the epithelium is the first layer on the inside of the bladder.
 It acts as a lining for the bladder.
 The lamina propria is the next layer.
 It consists of connective tissue, muscle and blood vessels.
 Wrapped around the lamina propria is the layer called the muscularis propria or detrusor muscle.
-According to John Hopkins Pathology, this layer consists of thick, smooth muscle bundles.
+According to the National Cancer Institute, this layer consists of thick, smooth muscle bundles.
 The final, outer layer is the perivesical soft tissue, which is made up of fat, fibrous tissue and blood vessels.

 The other parts of the bladder are located at the bottom of the sack.
 An opening at the bottom of the bladder is connected to the urethra.
 A circular, muscular sphincter pinches tight to keep the opening and the urethra from leaking urine.

 Bladder infections may be another cause of frequent urination.
 Bladder infections, also called cystitis, are among the most common bacterial infections, according to Harvard Health.
-Around one-third of all females get a bladder infection at least once.
-Some of the symptoms include burning or pain during urination, needing to urinate a lot though only a small amount of urine is passed each time, sudden needs to urinate, lower abdomen pain and cloudy or bloody urine.
+Around one-third of all females get a bladder infection at least once in their lifetime.
+Some of the symptoms include burning or pain during urination, needing to urinate a lot (despite only passing a small amount of urine each time), sudden need to urinate, lower abdomen pain and cloudy or bloody urine.

 Another problem that can originate in the bladder is bladder cancer.
-About 577,400 people in the United States live with bladder cancer, according to the National Cancer Institute.
-It typically affects older people, though younger people have been known to develop bladder cancer, according to the Mayo Clinic.
+About 712,644 people in the United States live with bladder cancer, according to the National Cancer Institute.
+It typically affects older people, though younger people have been known to develop bladder cancer, according to the Centers for Disease Control and Prevention (CDC).
 Some symptoms of bladder cancer include blood in the urine, frequent or painful urination and back or pelvic pain.

 An anterior prolapse, also called a prolapsed bladder or cystocele, is a bladder problem specific to females.
 It happens when the tissue between a woman's bladder and vaginal wall weakens due to a strain.
-The weakening allows the tissue to stretch and the bladder bulges into the vagina, according to the Mayo Clinic.
+The weakening allows the tissue to stretch and the bladder bulges into the vagina, according to the Urology Care Foundation.

 Promoting good bladder health